dialex/PersonalTroller/README.md

 Personal Troller Copyright (C) 2015 Diogo Nunes This program is licensed under the terms of the MIT License and it comes with ABSOLUTELY NO WARRANTY.
 For more details check LICENSE.

-If you liked this software, consider making a donation :laughing: or contributing with a new trolling feature! :smiling_imp:
+If you liked this software, consider making a donation :angel: or contributing with a new trolling action :smiling_imp:.